 Developing excess fat along the jawline and under the chin is a common thing as we age, and for some people, no amount of diet or exercise seems to help.
 Thankfully, this area can be expertly resculpted in a single ThermiTight and liposuction combination treatment, removing excess fat, and tightening and lifting the skin to give your lower face a more defined and trim appearance.

 Loose Belly Skin

 Loose skin on the abdomen is frequently mistaken for excess fat.
 But if no amount of gym time or strict dieting is helping, you may be struggling with skin, not fat.
-Childbirth and weight-loss are the most common sources of damage to the belly skin.
-Many patients work so hard to get their body back after having children or to finally loose that extra weight, only to be saddled with a bit of loose, crepey skin on the lower belly.
+Childbirth and weight loss are the most common sources of damage to the belly skin.
+Many patients work so hard to get their body back after having children or to finally lose that extra weight, only to be saddled with a bit of loose, crepey skin on the lower belly.
 While some people really need a tummy tuck to get their desired results, others can benefit from a non-surgical solution like ThermiTight.
 And unlike lotions or over-the-skin technologies, ThermiTight delivers its energy precisely where it’s needed to restore the skin’s natural elasticity and tighten sagging skin on the belly.

 Drooping Bat-Wing Arms